NCAR/sfit-processing-environment/README.md

 ### Prerequisites

 Below are the standard python libraries needed in order to run sfit-processing-environment.
-The package has been tested with python >=2.7
+The package has been tested with python >=2.7.
+However, Python 2.7 reached the end of its life on January 1st, 2020 and it is not maintaned.
+Python3 is prefered.
-Note: The installation of these libraries are not covered here.
+Note: The installation of python3 and these libraries are not covered here.

 ```
 os, sys, numpy, matplotlib, Tkinter, datetime, time, math, csv, itertools, collections, re,